-Figure~\ref{fig:Example_Gaussian_1D} shows equilevel contour lines of the cost function, computed at each node $(\hat{\bm{\theta}}^{(1)}, \hat{\bm{\theta}}^{(2)})$ of a $500\times 500$ grid of the two estimators.
-The cost is approximated as the mean of $10^5$ samples drawn from the given parameter distribution.
-The contours are distributed logarithmically, so that they are denser around lower values of $\J$.
-The optimal heterarchical and hierarchical estimators, \eqref{eq:1dheter} and \eqref{eq:1dhier}, respectively, are superimposed on the contour plot as blue and red squares, respectively.
-The figure exhibits the tendency of $\J$ to infinity when both estimators tend to infinity in absolute values (as per Lemma \ref{lem: Heter: \J>MMSE-eps} in Appendix~\ref{sec:app_proof_opt}).
-On the other hand, when one of the estimators tends to infinity in absolute value and the other estimator remains finite (which renders the infinite estimator irrelevant in the computation of the cost), the lowest value of $\J$ is the MMSE, which is achieved when the finite estimator is the MMSEE.
+Figure~\ref{fig:Example_Gaussian_1D} shows equilevel contour lines of the cost function, computed at each node $(\hat{\theta}^{(1)}, \hat{\theta}^{(2)})$ of a $500\times 500$ grid of the two {estimates}.
+The cost is approximated as the mean of $10^5$ samples drawn from the given parameter {conditional} distribution.
+The contours are distributed logarithmically, so that they are denser around lower values of {$\JZ$}.
+The optimal heterarchical and hierarchical estimates, \eqref{eq:1dheter} and \eqref{eq:1dhier}, respectively, are superimposed on the contour plot as squares {and circles}, respectively.
+The figure exhibits the tendency of {$\JZ$} to infinity when both {estimates} tend to infinity in absolute values (as per Lemma {1} in~{\ref{sec:app_proof_opt_heter}}).
+On the other hand, when one of the {estimates} tends to infinity in absolute value and the other {estimate} remains finite (which renders the infinite {estimate} irrelevant in the computation of the cost), the lowest value of {$\JZ$} is the MMSE {estimate}, which is achieved when the finite {estimate} is the MMSEE.